2011 Birdfest Sponsors

 Josie Finley is the Park Ranger/Volunteer Coordinator for the Ridgefield National Wildlife Refuge.
 She has been in her current position for three years but has worked at the Refuge for the last 6 years engaged in a variety of projects including habitat restoration, the hunt program, and other visitor services related duties.
 She also currently runs the Refuge's environmental education programs for school age children.
 Josie has a BA in Environmental Studies from the Evergreen State College and is currently working toward a MA in Zoology through the University of Miami, Ohio.

-Russ Roseberry was an educator for 36 years.
+was an educator for 36 years.
 24 of those years in the science classroom, 9 years as a high school administrator and 3 years in human resources.
-He is currently finishing his eighth year on the Friends board.
-Russ is the president of the board and has held that position for four years.
+He has served for 10 years on the Friends board.
 The Ridgefield Refuge was part of his science classroom resource when he was teaching Biology.

 Download a membership form here or contact us: